Spring Garden Revival

 Pembroke’s neighborhoods each present unique vegetation, environmental, and infrastructure considerations:

-• North Pembroke: Mature woodlands, high buckthorn/bittersweet presence, glacial till soils, some wetland buffers
+• North Pembroke: Mature woodlands, high invasive pressure (buckthorn, bittersweet), some wetland proximity, narrow roads

-• Bryantville: Mix of older homes and new developments, moderate invasive pressure, narrow streets, overhead utilities
+• Bryantville: Mix of older homes and new developments, moderate brush density, some conservation easements

-• Pembroke Center: Historic District, mature tree canopy, stone walls, equipment access challenges, deed restrictions
+• Pembroke Center: Historic District, mature trees, overhead utilities, equipment access challenges

-• East Pembroke: Sandy soils, newer subdivisions, less invasive density, HOA landscaping standards
+• East Pembroke: Newer subdivisions, less invasive brush, HOA landscaping standards, better equipment access

 Pembroke Municipal Ordinances for Brush Removal Equipment Operation & Commercial Service Standards